jorgebucaran/gitio.fish/README.md

 ## Usage

-You want to create a short URL for your GitHub profile, repositories, issues, release notes, gists, anything.
-Here's how you can do that.
+You want to create a short URL for your GitHub profile, repositories, issues, release notes, gists, etc. Here's how:

 ```properties
 gitio fish-gitio=https://github.com/jorgebucaran/fish-gitio
 ```

-The `gitio` command expects a key, followed by an equal sign, and a GitHub URL (see [supported hosts](#supported-hosts)).
+The `gitio` command takes a key, followed by an `=`, and a GitHub URL (see [supported hosts](#supported-hosts)).

 ```properties
 gitio key=url